Affiliate links on Android Authority may earn us a commission. Learn more.

 Some phones have a battery health feature popularly known as “Charging Limits.”
 This feature essentially lets you set a battery percentage as your upper limit for charging, and the phone will refuse to charge beyond it until you switch off the feature or certain other criteria are met.

-Charging Limits also makes use of Bypass Charging’s underlying technology to make the phone function outside of its battery.
+Charging Limits also uses Bypass Charging’s underlying technology to make the phone function outside of its battery.
 The difference is that Charging Limit will charge your phone to that set limit first, while bypass charging often does not offer the same as it is more of an “on-demand” feature.
 Many OEMs will allow bypass charging to certain apps like games only while the Charging Limit will remain active without any app allow-listing.

 Which phones introduced bypass charging first?